ms-jpq/vim.bench/README.md

 There is **no good way** to measure _real speed_ across frameworks, raw numbers here come with big caveats.

 ### Study design limitations

+#### LSPs do not follow any particular prior distribution

+There are two independent dimensions to LSP slowness

+1. Waiting for LSP results

+2. Parsing of LSP results (ie. some LSPs will require parsing for thousands of rows)

+However, due to the diversity and internal complexity of LSP servers, it precludes this study from being able to assume generalizable models for these two parameters.

+Consequently, the gaussian model used here is almost certainly not representative of real LSP delays.

+Anecdata suggests many LSPs are prone to mostly "good" behaviour, interspersed with occasional "lag spikes", which could indicate some poisson distribution of lag events.

 #### Streaming completion